Just another Cubs-Sox game as Anthony Rizzo, John Lackey jaw in dugout

 It was a career high number of hit batters for Lackey, who became the first Cub to hit four in a game since Moe Drabowsky in 1957.

 “We set all kinds of weird records today,” manager Joe Maddon said.
-“I think we tied Moe Drobowsky, and Javy [Baez] probably tied somebody.”
+“I think we tied Moe Drabowsky, and Javy [Baez] probably tied somebody.
+It was a day of awkward record making or breaking today.”

-Baez struck out in all five trips to the plate Tuesday.
+Baez struck out in all five at-bats.

-“It was a day of awkward record making or breaking today,” Maddon said.

 Email: gwittenmyer@suntimes.com